Program: B.A., Mathematics

 The Junior-Year Integrated Mathematics (JYI-Math) teacher credential program begins in the junior year for students who apply and have been accepted to the program.
-JYI-Math integrates undergraduate subject matter knowledge with teacher education content and leads to both a B.A. degree in Mathematics and a Preliminary Single Subject Credential in Mathematics.
-For admission, students must be juniors who have completed (with sufficient grades) the lower division General Education requirements and the lower division core of the Math major.
-Applications to both the Mathematics department and the credential program are necessary.
+JYI-Math integrates undergraduate subject-matter knowledge with teacher education content and leads to both a B.A. degree in Mathematics and a Preliminary Single Subject Credential in Mathematics.
+For admission, students must be juniors who have completed (with sufficient grades) the lower division General Education requirements and the lower division core of the Mathematics major.
+Applications to both the Department of Mathematics and the credential program are necessary.

-Upon entering the JYI-Math program during their junior year, full-time students may join a cohort and take courses as outlined by a teacher-preparation advisor in the Mathematics department (two- and three-year plans are available).
+Upon entering the JYI-Math program during their junior year, full-time students may join a cohort and take courses as outlined by a teacher-preparation advisor in the Department of Mathematics (two- and three-year plans are available).
 Part-time students may work at their own pace in a non-cohorted version of the program.
 JYI-Math incorporates the upper division requirements for a bachelor’s degree in Mathematics Secondary Teaching option) with the requirements for the Preliminary Single Subject Credential in Mathematics.
-Students will be responsible for passing the Upper Division Writing Proficiency Exam (UDWPE).
 Students considering JYI-Math should seek advisement as soon as possible for guidance in meeting admission and program requirements.

-Students accepted to the JYI-Math program must complete all courses listed below.
-A GPA of at least 2.6 is required for all courses in the math major (Secondary Teaching option) and no major course grade may be lower than “C.” A GPA of 3.0 or higher is required for all professional education coursework, and no professional education course grade may be lower than “C.”
+Students accepted into the JYI-Math program must complete all courses listed below.
+A GPA of at least 2.6 is required for all courses in the Mathematics major (Secondary Teaching option) and no major course grade may be lower than “C.” A GPA of 3.0 or higher is required for all professional education coursework, and no professional education course grade may be lower than “C.”

 1. Lower Division Required Courses (27 units)

-The following course must be completed prior to admission to the program:
+The following courses must be completed prior to admission to the program:

 COMP 110/L Introduction to Algorithms and Programming and Lab (3/1)